Clint-Mathews/Catalogs/README.md

 Use Commands

 Create a new network - catalogNetwork.
+Also need to create the docker image for the project locally by using command in the root of the project : docker build -t catalog:v1 .

 Create the mongo container : docker run  -d --rm --name mongo -p 27017:27017 -v mongodbdata:/data/db -e MONGO_INITDB_ROOT_USERNAME=mongoadmin -e MONGO_INITDB_ROOT_PASSWORD=Pass#word1 --network=catalogNetwork mongo